you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.isString
 :heavy_exclamation_mark:`Not in Underscore.js`
-Checks if string ends with the given target string.
+Checks if value is classified as a String primitive or object.

   ```js
   // Lodash